petermcd/monzo-api/docs/source/developers.rst

 Building Documentation
 -------------------------------------

-Unless testing you should have no need to build the docs, ReadTheDocs does this automatically, however, if you find you need to build the documentation from source the following steps can be taken:
+Unless testing, you should have no need to build the docs, ReadTheDocs does this automatically, however, if you find you need to build the documentation from source the following steps can be taken: